Table of Contents

 The tunica adventitia is the shifting outer fascial layer that allows for free mobility of the esophagus while swallowing.
-It surrounds the esophagus and fills the spaces between the esophagus and surrounding organs, such as the trachea and bronchi, and the pleural.
-The following are located here:
+It surrounds the esophagus and fills the spaces between the esophagus and surrounding organs such as the trachea, bronchi, and pleura.
+The following are located in this layer:

-- nerve fascicles of the vagus nerve and the esophageal plexus
+- Nerve fascicles of the vagus nerve and the esophageal sympathetic plexus

 Vascular Supply of the Esophagus

 The three segments of the esophagus are supplied by various arteries.